What Treatments are Available for Common Refractive Errors?

 Our procedures include:

 Nashville LASIK surgery: Requires making a thin corneal flap and using a laser to reshape the cornea.

 PRK: PRK is similar to LASIK but does not require making a flap.
 This option is for patients who are not eligible for LASIK or have thin corneas.

-SMILE: SMILE involves reshaping the cornea by removing a small bit of tissue (called a lenticule) through small incisions.
+ZEISS SMILE: ZEISS SMILE involves reshaping the cornea by removing a small bit of tissue (called a lenticule) through small incisions.

 Treat your refractive error